Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Challenges in sampling multimodal and extended-mode distributions

-If the prior distribution of a flow model has support over all field space and its flow is invertible, then the model distribution also has support over all field space.
-Flow-based MCMC therefore provides an ergodic Markov chain step, and estimates of expectations under the target are asymptotically unbiased.
+\emph{Sampling challenges for flow-based MCMC:} If the prior distribution of a flow model has support over all field space and its flow is invertible, then the model distribution also has support over all field space.
+Flow-based MCMC therefore provides an ergodic Markov chain step, guaranteeing asymptotically unbiased expectations under the target.
 However, while nonzero, the support may be arbitrarily small in some region so that the model yields configurations from that part of field space only rarely.
-This admits a pathology where, when these regions are also severely underweighted in the model relative to the target, estimates computed using the flow-based sampler will converge extremely slowly: the sampler must eventually propose some configuration $\phi$ in this region for which $p(\phi) / \tilde{p}(\phi) \gg 1$, which is always accepted because this factor saturates the acceptance probability Eqn.~\eqref{eqn:mcmc-accept-rate}; subsequent proposals to move from $\phi \rightarrow \phi'$ are almost certainly rejected because this factor appears in inverse in the acceptance probability, causing a long chain of rejections.
+This admits a pathology where, when these regions are also severely underweighted in the model relative to the target, estimates computed using the flow-based sampler will converge extremely slowly: the sampler must eventually propose some configuration $\phi$ in this region for which $p(\phi) / \tilde{p}(\phi) \gg 1$, which is always accepted because this factor saturates the acceptance probability Eq.~\eqref{eqn:mcmc-accept-rate}; subsequent proposals to move from $\phi \rightarrow \phi'$ are almost certainly rejected because this factor appears in inverse in the acceptance probability, causing a long chain of rejections.
 Asymptotically, this yields long autocorrelation times and poor statistical efficiency.
 At finite sample sizes, as with update-based approaches failing to tunnel between modes, such rejection streaks can individually change observable and error estimates significantly; if such an event can occur, the chain has not entered the smoothly converging regime and any estimate from it is untrustworthy.
-Although this problem can occur generically, it can be especially pronounced in the context of multimodal distributions, wherein flow models can severely underweight entire modes of multimodal distributions.
-Using such ``mode-collapsed'' models with flow-based MCMC, samples from missed modes will be proposed only rarely, with each proposal triggering a long rejection streak.
+Although this problem can occur generically, it can be especially pronounced with flow models that severely underweight entire modes of multimodal distributions or entire regions of extended modes.
+When using such ``mode-collapsed'' models with flow-based MCMC, samples from missed regions will be proposed only rarely, with each proposal triggering a long rejection streak.